programming-notes/cheering-mascot-sinatra-1-synchronous-forms-challenge/README.md

 ```
 *Figure 1*.
 Code to start server.

 The `config.ru` file loads our environment and runs our application.
 The `.ru` stands for "rackup".
 Sinatra, like Rails, is a [Rack-based](http://rack.github.com/) framework, which means the main point of entry is this `config.ru` file.
 Going forward, we can leave off the `config.ru` and just run `bundle exec shotgun`.
-By default, `shotgun` looks for a `config.ru` file.
+By default, `shotgun` looks for a `config.ru` file in the current directory.

 ```text
 == Shotgun/Thin on http://127.0.0.1:9393/